IBM/optimize-procurement-and-inventory-with-ai/tutorials/spss-tutorial/spss.md

 * Select `Data`.

-* On the right-hand side bar, click on `browse` and then go to where you cloned the repository, and select `TM1 Import.csv`.
+* On the right-hand side bar, click on `browse` and then go to where you cloned the repository, and select `TM1 Import.csv` from the
+`optimize-procurement-and-inventory-with-ai/tutorials/spss-tutorial/data` directory.

 ![addProj](../images/browse.png)